gotson/komga/README.md

 Features include:

 - scan and index libraries (local folders) containing sub-folders with comic book archives in `cbz` and `cbr` format, as well as `pdf`.
 Rescan periodically.
-- serve the individual pages of those books via API.
+- API to serve the individual pages of those books.
 It can convert pages to different image format on the fly.
-- serve the complete file via API
+- API to serve the complete file for download
-- provide OPDS feed
+- OPDS feed
 - web interface
+- user management, with per-library access control

 ## Installation